Fast lava from Hawaii’s Kilauea volcano closes highway

-A fast-moving lava flow from Hawaii’s Kilauea volcano led officials to close a highway on Tuesday and warn that sharp, thin strands of volcanic glass fibers carried on the wind could injure eyes and lungs, in its biggest eruption cycle in a century.
+Fast-moving lava from Hawaii’s Kilauea volcano forced officials to close part of a highway on Tuesday, and they warned that sharp, thin strands of volcanic glass fibers carried by the wind could injure eyes and lungs.

-Hawaii County’s civil defense agency said lava was quickly approaching Highway 132, prompting the closure from Lava Tree State Park to Four Corners, and warned residents to monitor their radios and phones for updates and evacuation orders.
+As lava crossed Highway 132, officials shut a stretch of road from Lava Tree State Park to Four Corners and told residents who had not evacuated to leave the area immediately.

 The lava flow destroyed a farm where Kevin Hopkins and partners raise tropical fish and the ornamental carp known as koi.
 “It just came over and ate the farm, boiled the water out of the ponds,” Hopkins said.

 The agency warned that ash was drifting northwest and liable to affect anyone in the summit area.
-Hundreds of people have been ordered to leave the vicinity of one of the world’s most active volcanoes.
+Hundreds of people have been ordered to leave the vicinity of one of the world’s most active volcanoes in its biggest eruption cycle in a century.

 Lava flows from multiple fissures have blocked roads and damaged dozens of buildings on Hawaii’s Big Island.